 One of CCAP's primary concerns is that there be clear communication between appointed counsel and the client.
 Appellate counsel must also frequently communicate with trial counsel.
 These two different types of communication are addressed separately below.

-For the panel: Many of these tips are also addressed during a series of training videos covering ethics on the MCLE site (link will open in new window)
+For the panel: Many of these tips are also addressed during a series of training videos covering ethics on the MCLE site (external link website is for panel attorneys only)

 Sample client letters from Introduction through opinion can be found in our Foreign Language Resources.
 Use the English translated version in the Spanish letters collection for English samples.
 Other foreign languages covered are Hmong, Laotian, Punjabi, Russian, and Vietnamese.